1. Home

 Expert tip

 Who can you ask to proofread your resume?
-Proofreading is not all about the spelling and grammar; it is also useful to check that the resume "sounds" like you.
+Proofreading is not all about spelling and grammar; it is also useful to check that the resume "sounds" like you.
 So, while a word buff would be useful to ask, it is also important that you ask someone who knows you well.
 A disconnect between how you have written your resume and how you tell your story at an interview can cause a hiring manager to wonder about your authenticity.

 7. Reread your resume tomorrow.